Sri-vatsa/OurAB/collated/main/liuhang0213.md

     }

     /**
-     * Returns the state of the Meeting as string for viewing.
+     * Returns the state of the eeting as text for viewing.
      */
     public String toString() {
         return "Date: " + dateTime.format(DATE_FORMATTER) + "  Time: " + dateTime.format(TIME_FORMATTER) + '\n'